phetsims/graphing-lines/doc/model.md

 ## Line Game screen

 The "Line Game" screen presents the student with a set of challenges to be solved.
 All of these challenges involve deriving a line or equation for a given line or equation.
-Throughout the source code, the given is referred to as the "answer", and the student's current solution is referred to as the "guess".
+Throughout the source code, the given is referred to as the " answer", and the student's current solution is referred to as the "guess".

 There are 3 types of challenges: